TheBiemGamer/WhoIsApi/README.md

 This project relies on the **[python-whois](https://pypi.org/project/python-whois/)** library for retrieving WHOIS data.
 The library is a Python wrapper for querying WHOIS information from a domain.

-- [Python-Whois Library](https://pypi.org/project/python-whois/) - A Python package that interacts with WHOIS servers and fetches domain registration information.
+- [python-whois](https://pypi.org/project/python-whois/) - A Python package that interacts with WHOIS servers and fetches domain registration information.

 ---